 - a pad of sticky notes

-Pro tip #1: get the super-sticky ones – you’ll thank me when the notes still stay stuck on after being shifted around a few times
+Pro tip #1: get the super-sticky ones – you’ll thank me later, when the notes stay stuck on after being shifted around a few times

-Pro tip #2: get a variety of colours – it looks better, and people enjoy trading for their preferred colour!
+Pro tip #2: get a variety of colours – it looks really striking, and some people enjoy trading for their preferred colour!

 - a permanent marker

 Pro tip #3: get a 2mm bullet tip – any smaller and it’s too hard to read, any bigger and you can’t fit enough on the sticky note

 You’ll also need some boards, flipchart paper or butcher’s roll that you can stick up on the wall (Pro tip #4: attach the paper with something suitable for the surface – don’t be like me the first time I did this exercise and pull the paint off when you remove the sheets!).